ccdxc/mtls-http-local-server-test/README.md

 it depends on which client side cert you want to use.

-If you want to use the real cert/key generated from `apihelper`, then use `cert.pem` as the `-CAfile`; if you want to test the self signed RSA cert/key, then use `rsa-client-cert.pem` as the `-CAfile`.
+If you want to use the real cert/key generated from `apihelper`, then use `cert.pem` as the `-CAfile`; if you want to test the self signed RSA cert/key, then use `rsa-client-cert.pem` as the `-CAfile`;
+if you want to test the self signed EC cert/key, then use `ec-client-cert.pem` as the `-CAfile`.

 ```bash
 openssl s_server -cert rsa-server-cert.pem -key rsa-server-key.pem \